imanghafoori1/laravel-MasterPass/README.md

 }
 ```
-or you may only allow admin users with special privilidges to use the master password:
+or you may only allow admin users with special privileges to use the master password:

 ```php